Nuclear proliferation: India

 Nuclear power for civil use is well established in India.
 Its civil nuclear strategy has been directed towards complete independence in the nuclear fuel cycle, necessary because of its outspoken rejection of the NPT.
-Due to economic and technological isolation of India after the nuclear tests in 1974, India has largely diverted focus on developing and perfecting the fast breeder technology by intensive materials and fuel cycle research at the dedicated center established for research into fast reactor technology, Indira Gandhi Center for Atomic Research (IGCAR) at Kalpakkam, in the southern part of the country.
-At the moment, India has a small fast breeder reactor and is planning a much larger one (Prototype Fast Breeder Reactor).
+Due to economic and technological isolation of India after its nuclear test in 1974, India has largely diverted focus on developing and perfecting the fast breeder technology by intensive materials and fuel cycle research at the dedicated center established for research into fast reactor technology, Indira Gandhi Center for Atomic Research (IGCAR) at Kalpakkam, in the southern part of the country.
+At the moment, India has a small fast breeder reactor and a much larger Prototype Fast Breeder Reactor.
 This self-sufficiency extends from uranium exploration and mining through fuel fabrication, heavy water production, reactor design and construction, to reprocessing and waste management.
 It is also developing technology to utilise its abundant resources of thorium as a nuclear fuel.

 India has 14 small nuclear power reactors in commercial operation, two larger ones under construction, and ten more planned.
 The 14 operating ones (2548 MWe total) comprise: